Women in the Haitian Revolution

-During the Haitian Revolution (1791–1804), Haitian women of all social positions participated in the revolt that successfully ousted French colonial power from the island.
+During the Haitian Revolution (1791–1804), Haitian women of all social standings engaged in an uprising of enslaved people that successfully ousted French colonial power from the island.
 The 1791 revolt of enslaved individuals in Saint-Domingue was the largest and most successful slave rebellion in modern history.
-In spite of their various important roles in the Haitian Revolution, women revolutionaries have rarely been included within historical and literary narratives of the slave revolts.
-However, in recent years extensive academic research has been dedicated to their part in the revolution.
+Despite their various important roles in the Haitian Revolution, women revolutionaries have rarely been included or acknowledged in historical and literary narratives of the slave revolts.
+However, in recent years, extensive academic research has been dedicated to their roles and contributions to the revolution.

-Women in pre-revolutionary Saint-Domingue
+Women in Pre-Revolutionary Saint-Domingue

-In the French colony of Saint-Domingue, enslaved Black women suffered particular forms of gendered violence in addition to the standard abuse and mistreatment of slaves.
-Rape and sexual abuse of enslaved women commonly occurred in the colony; part of the logic of slavery was that since slaves were property, they could be used as sex objects by slave owners.
-Due to high infant mortality and a low fertility rate, slave women were kept from engaging in monogamous family relationships and instead treated as objects of reproduction.
+In the French colony of Saint-Domingue, enslaved African women and women of Creole descent endured atrocities at the hands of those who owned them.
+The Code Noir stipulated that enslaved women were property first.
+This, in turn, stripped these women of all autonomy; owners held legal control over their physical body, their children, and labor.
+Enslaved women endured various forms of gendered violence in addition to the standard abuse and mistreatment of slaves.
+Rape and sexual abuse of enslaved women commonly occurred in the colony.
+To assert their dominance and dehumanize their property, owners used sexual violence, forced reproduction, and sexual punishment as a means of control.
+These violent acts and forced reproduction damaged enslaved women internally.
+Due to high infant mortality and a low fertility rate, enslaved women were kept from engaging in monogamous family relationships and instead were treated as objects of reproduction.
 Many of these women resorted to suicide.

+Enslaved women in Saint-Domingue faced brutal sexual violence and exploitation at the hands of their white slave owners.
+While some slave owners used enslaved women as a means to produce more slaves, others encouraged their female slaves to have abortions in order to maximize their labor and avoid losing slaves.
+It's also assumed that enslaved women would secretly manage their own fertility as a form of protest.

+Infanticide was also a method of resistance for enslaved women.
+While many children did die as a result of disease and illness, the general consensus among colonists was that infanticide was being used by mothers and midwives to prevent the births of more slaves and this led to laws prohibiting midwifery by slave women.

 Women's roles in the revolution

-The Haitian Revolution was instigated by slaves in an attempt to not only liberate themselves but to remove the French from the island entirely.
-Rebels used a variety of tactics to meet this goal; women participated in all levels of the revolt.
+Although they are historically underrepresented, women played an integral role in establishing and sustaining the Haitian Revolution.
+This movement was initiated by enslaved people, in an effort to not only liberate themselves but to remove the French from the island entirely.
+Providing aid through logistics, espionage, and combat, women played various roles in the rebel cause.
+Rebels used a variety of tactics to meet their goal; organizing meetings and coordinating attacks in secrecy.